J-F-Liu/pom/doc/article.md

 Ok(Object({"Image": Object({"Width": Num(800), "Title": Str("View from 15th Floor"), "Height": Num(600), "Animated": Bool(false), "IDs": Array([Num(116), Num(943), Num(234), Num(38793)]), "Thumbnail": Object({"Height
 ": Num(125), "Url": Str("http://www.example.com/image/481989943"), "Width": Num(100)})}), "escaped characters": Str("→😀\"\t𝄞")}))
 ```

+The above parser assumes that the input bytes is UTF-8 encoded text; otherwise, you can use the [char version of JSON parser](https://github.com/J-F-Liu/pom/blob/master/examples/json_char.rs).

 `p >> q` is not covered in the JSON example.
 It is used to pass the output of `p` into parser creation of `p`.